Mary

 By Julie Roys

-Jerry Falwell Jr. gets $10.5 million severance
+Jerry Falwell Jr. severance

 Thirty-five black alumni of Liberty University are calling for university President Jerry Falwell Jr. to resign, following Falwell’s tweet last week picturing a mask with someone in a KKK costume and another person in blackface.